Mental health

 However, the role of social media is not entirely detrimental.
 For youths who are isolated by geography, home schooling or even illness, social media is a valuable resource that fosters communication.
 As America becomes more diverse, these online communities serve as areas where adolescents can comfortably interact with people from other cultures or groups who are not in their immediate vicinity.

-In conjunction, collaborative initiatives on social media facilitate knowledge-sharing among health care professionals worldwide.
+In conjunction, collaborative initiatives on social media facilitate knowledge-sharing among healthcare professionals worldwide.
 Social media platforms allow professionals in many fields to disseminate knowledge and information to millions of people on a daily basis.
 The presence of mental health professionals and resources on social media platforms offers people a convenient way to learn how to access support.
 Moreover, connecting with supportive communities online can help combat feelings of isolation, while educational content promotes understanding and encourages people to seek help.

 The complex interplay between social media usage and depression prevalence among adolescents and young adults necessitates an understanding of how social media can exacerbate depressive symptoms as well as the development of targeted, effective interventions.
 In an age when technology is increasingly interwoven into our daily lives, the goal shouldn’t be to arrest its progression.
 Rather, by fostering healthy social media habits, we can strive to mitigate its detrimental effects on the mental health of our young population.